massalabs/massa/massa-consensus/architecture.md

 6. Notify POS.

 ### Network(outgoing)
-Waits on Graph(and shutdown)
+Waits on PropagationQueue(and shutdown)
 1. Wake-up on the condvar
-2. Read new graph.
+2. Read queue.
 3. Read blocks.
 4. Propagate.